Artificial Intelligence in Video Games

 Subscribe my YouTube channel ValorosoIT.
 Retro technology, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.

-Over the decades, the integration of AI into video games has become a key element in delivering increasingly immersive and complex gaming experiences.
-In this conference, recorded on the occasion of Varese Retrocomputing 2023, we explore with Carlo Santagostino the path that has led video games, from the era of simple predetermined schemes, to the creation of virtual worlds in which characters act autonomously and react to the actions of players.
+During the decades, the integration of the AI in video games has become a key element to offer increasingly engaging and complex game experiences.
+In this conference, recorded on the occasion of the Varese Retrocomputing 2023, we explore with Carlo Santagostino the path that brought video games, from the era of simple predetermined schemes, to the creation of virtual worlds in which the characters act autonomously and react to the actions of the players.

-Our journey begins in the 1950s, when the first video games without artificial intelligence ran on huge university computers, which were powerful for the time.
-Even then, famous algorithms for tic-tac-toe, checkers and chess were making their appearance.
-Bertie the Brain and OXO were video games of the time and Nimrod was a supercomputer built by Ferranti.
+Our journey began in the 1950s, when the first video games without artificial intelligence were performed on huge university computers, powerful for the time.
+Even then, famous algorithms for Tris, Dama and Chess made their appearance.
+Bertie the Brain and Oxo were video games of the time and Nimrod a super computer built by Ferranti.

-However, the real development of games occurred in university environments thanks to supercomputers and the PLATO network, an ancestor of the Internet.
-This network supported incredible resolutions of 1024×1024 points, a real miracle considering that we are in the 60s and 70s of the last century.
+However, the real development of the games occurred in university environments thanks to supercomputer and the Plato network, an ancestor of the Internet.
+This network supported incredible resolutions of 1024x1024 points, a real miracle considering that we are in the 60s and 70s of the last century.

-PLATO (Programmed Logic for Automatic Teaching Operation) started in 1960, on the ILLIAC computer at the University of Illinois.
-In the 1970s, it was used in virtually every university in the world, which was connected to this network.
+Plato (ProgramMed Logic for Automatic Teaching Operation) started in 1960, on the Iliac computer of the University of Illinois.
+In the 70s, practically all the universities of the world was used, which were connected to this network.

 Carlo Santagostino, PLATO, Programmed Logic for Automatic Teaching Operation, ILLIAC

-In the 1970s, games like 'Pong', 'Gran Trak 10', and 'Gran Trak 20' dominated the arcades.
-They didn't use a microprocessor, but were made with TTL integrated.
-1976 brought a fundamental turning point in the field of video games, with the advent of the MOS 6510 microprocessor.
-'Sprint 2', a car racing video game, introduced algorithms for the first time that made it look like opposing cars were driven by real players.
+In the 70s, we played like 'Pong', 'Gran Trak 10', and 'Gran Trak 20' dominated the games rooms.
+They did not use a microprocessor, but were made with integrated TTL.
+1976 brought a fundamental turning point in the field of video games, with the advent of the Mos 6510 microprocessor.
+'Sprint 2', a video game of car races, introduced for the first time algorithms that made it seemed that the opposing cars were driven by real players.

 Atari 2600 and the Home Video Game Revolution

-In 1977, Atari introduced the Atari Video Computer System, also known as the Atari 2600, sparking the home video game craze.
-Games like 'Space Invaders', 'Video Olympics' and 'Pacman' became mass phenomena, although the first implementations lacked sophisticated artificial intelligence.
+In 1977, Atari presented the Atari Video Computer System, also known as Atari 2600, unleashing the mania of domestic video games.
+Games like 'Space Invaders', 'Video Olympics' and 'Pacman' became mass phenomena, even if the first implementations were lacking in a sophisticated artificial intelligence.

 Atari 2600 long rainbow ms.pacman videogame joystick

-The 1980s marked an important step for artificial intelligence in video games.
+The 80s marked an important step for artificial intelligence in video games.
 David Crane, founder of Activision, created games like 'Ghostbusters' and 'Little Computer People' for the Commodore 64.
-The latter was revolutionary for introducing the idea of an artificial person living inside the player's computer.
-This innovation paved the way for the use of artificial intelligence algorithms in video games.
+The latter was revolutionary for introducing the idea of an artificial person who lived within the player's computer.
+This innovation opened the way to use artificial intelligence algorithms in video games.

 Carlo Santagostino, Commodore 64, Little Computer People, artificial character, Artificial Intelligence in Video Games, Activision